dwlarson10/Reproduce_Assignment_1/PA1_template.md

 ## Part 5

-The 5-minute interval that, on average, contains the maximum number of steps
+The 5-minute interval that, on average, contains the maximum number of steps.
+Arranging the file and providing the first ten shows the top intervals.
+That data show that the most steps are recorded at the 8:35 interval.

 ```r